Comparative statics with adjustment costs and the Le Chatelier principle: Setting

 The agent's objective is $F(x,\theta)$, where $x$ is the choice variable and $\theta \in \Theta$ is a parameter.
 The choice variable $x$ belongs to a subset $L$ of $\R^n$.
 (More generally, $x$ could be infinite-dimensional; our results apply also in that case.
 We focus on the finite-dimensional case merely for simplicity.)

 At the initial parameter $\theta=\underline \theta$, an optimal choice $\underline x$ was made:

 (Note that we allow for a multiplicity of optimal actions.)
-This is the agent's ``starting point,'' and we shall consider how she responds in the short and long run to a change in the parameter from $\underline \theta$ to $\bar \theta$, where $\bar \theta \geq \underline \theta$.
+This is the agent's ``starting point,'' and we shall consider how she responds to a change in the parameter from $\underline \theta$ to $\bar \theta$, where $\bar \theta \geq \underline \theta$, when adjustment is costly.